|SIYE Time:12:08 on 13th August 2022|

 ‘Hello, Polly, it’s been a long time since I saw you.
 I hope you aren’t bringing bad news!’
 Ginny spoke forcefully, but it seemed to me that Polly was unafraid, that she was deliberately not giving Ginny a straight answer.

 ‘Yeah, well, you wouldn’t see much of me, would you?
 Work and family don’t mix much, do they?
 And I weren’t at the office party at Christmas.
-They really aren’t my thing; I don’t fit in and the music is a pile of sh…’ She stopped mid-sentence, looked at Ginny, then me, then the kids, and rather lamely finished her sentence. ‘…not very good.
+They really aren’t my thing; I don’t fit in and the music they always play is a steamin’ pile of sh…’ She stopped mid-sentence, looked at Ginny, then me, then the kids, and rather lamely finished her sentence. ‘…not very good.

 ‘I’d rather go to one of the pubs in Camden Town,’ she continued.
-‘But that ain’t your cuppa tea.’
+‘But that ain’t Harry’s cup o’ tea.’

 Ginny continued to glare at her; with a wry smile, Polly finally told Ginny what she wanted to hear.
-‘Don’t worry, I’m not draggin’ Harry to work or anything; I just needed a signature from the boss, that’s all.’
+‘Don’t worry, I’m not draggin’ Harry to work or anything; Phillipa’s away and Terry’s only “acting deputy”.
+I just needed a signature from the boss, that’s all.’

 Adjusting a flounce of black, pink and purple petticoats, she squatted down in front of Al and James.
 ‘Wotcher, Jimmy, Hiya, Al. I ‘aven’t seen you two for years.
 You were a tiny baby, Al, an’ just look at you now.
 You’ll be at school yerself, next year, eh?’
 Al nodded nervously.
 Polly ruffled his hair, an entirely redundant action, as Al’s hair was as untidy as Harry’s.
 ‘And you, Jimmy, I hear all about you!
 I hope that you’re being a good boy!’
 She grinned at him and stood.